 Introducing Event Aggregator

 Event Aggregator makes importing events a breeze.
-Run imports from multiple sources right from your dashboard, including Facebook, Meetup, Google Calendar, iCalendar, CSV, ICS, and (beta) other URLs via built-in REST API support.
+Run imports from multiple sources right from your dashboard, including event from Facebook, Meetup, Google Calendar, iCalendar, and (beta) other URLs via built-in REST API support.

-Curate your calendar content by fetching events from your favorite sources across the web.
-Schedule automatic imports to run behind the scenes or manually import events when you’re ready.
-Event Aggregator puts you in the control seat, creating one central place in your dashboard to manage all of your event imports.
+Automatic imports can be scheduled to run behind the scenes or you can manually import them when you’re ready.
+Event Aggregator puts you in the control seat, creating one central dashboard to manage all of your event imports.

 Ready.
 Set.
 Import.